deanmoses/zenphoto-json-rest-api/README.md

 ## Installation
 1. Place `json_rest_api.php` in the `/plugins` folder of your Zenphoto installation
-2. Activate the plugin from the Zenphoto administration panel, under the *Plugins* tab
+2. Activate the plugin from your Zenphoto administration panel, under the *Plugins* tab

 ## Usage
 Use your normal gallery URLs but add a query string parameter named "`json`" to get a JSON representation.
 This works for albums, images and search results.